 On a Wednesday night at the Mine Shaft, Cactus Slim and the Goat Heads tune up on stage as Fail and her partner, Les Reasonover, 62, hold court at a big round table that, over the evening, will attract a number of Madroids, as residents call themselves.

-By necessity, Madrid stitched itself a grassroots safety net: There's a community garden, a weekly food bank at the volunteer firehouse and fundraisers to help aging Madroids on hard times.
+By necessity, Madrid stitched itself a grassroots safety net: There’s a community garden, a weekly food bank at the volunteer firehouse and fundraisers to help aging Madroids on hard times.
 Nafey chairs the town’s annual “He/She Bang,” a cross-dressing extravaganza to raise cash for local residents’ emergency medical bills.